drug-design/course/docs/chapters/conformational-analysis.md

 ### Conformational Analysis Principles: Summary
 *[Conformational Analysis]: The study of the geometries and their associated energies for a given molecule.

-In the great majority of molecules, it is not possible to systematically generate all their conformers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/conformational-analysis-principles-summary-a6b84a0d'><i class='fa fa-play' aria-hidden='true'></i></button>In the great majority of molecules, it is not possible to systematically generate all their conformers.
 One has to consider a method that produces typically different conformers.
 They can be generated either by the analysis of their fragments or by random methods (e.g. Monte Carlo).
 Minimizations procedures then have to be considered for meaningful energy values.
 *[Minimizations]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.